nitinuttarwar007/jquery-file-tree/README.md

 $('#my-filtree').filtree();
 ```

-> Each li will be considered as a file unless it has a non-empty <code>ul</code> as its child or has an attribute of <code>data-type="folder"</code> on its anchor link.
+> Each `li` will be considered as a file unless
+ - It has a non-empty `ul` as its child
+ - It has a class `folder`
+ - It has an attribute of `data-type="folder"` on its anchor link.

 ##Events
 | event                   | description                                        |